tomas-jonmundsson/button-barn-assistive-toy/README.md

 **Biomedical Engineering | University of Sydney x Cerebral Palsy Alliance | 2025**

 ## Overview
 Design and prototyping of a modular assistive play toy for children with cerebral palsy, featuring personalised tactile and force-feedback inputs.
-Developed in collaboration with the Cerebral Palsy Alliance.
+Developed in collaboration with Cerebral Palsy Alliance.

 ## Approach
 - Human-centred design process working directly with children, families, and clinicians